brandonio/Nim-Game/README.md

 Nim-Game
 ========

-This includes classes to play the Nim Game.
+This is code to play the game Nim.